covid19-cord19/cord19/solr_intercepts/README.md

-# Step by step process to run solution:
+# Step by step process to deploy the solution:

 ## Pre-requisites:
-    1. Solr server should be setup and ready to use.
+    1. Solr server should be setup and ready for use.
+Ensure the following directories are setup as outlined below
         - /opt/data - This folder should have the Kaggle dataset downloaded and unzipped.
         - /opt/code - This folder should have all the application code.